 Old Wine in New Bottles?

-Revisiting Electronic Word-of-Mouth, Special issue of the Journal of Business Research; Deadline 31 Oct 2021
+Virtual paper development symposium to support the Revisiting Electronic Word-of-Mouth special issue of the Journal of Business Research; Symposium deadline 26 Mar 2021

 Author: Hongfei Liu